Review Project

 }

-You can see that it’s just another terraform module, that will use the app/modules/example
+You can see that it’s just another terraform module, that will use the app/modules/example module.
+It uses the random_pet resource to provide a random but friendly name for the gcs bucket.

 Modules vs Stacks